NormalVad/Claim-Span-Identification/README.md

 Accepted at the 2022 Conference on Empirical Methods in Natural Language Processing (EMNLP'22), Abu Dhabi, December 7–11, 2022.

+Changes Made:
+- Mitigated the overfitting problem in the SOTA DABERTA model for CSI by focusing on the fully connected layers
+-  Developed a heuristic post-processing algorithm based on EDA-derived claim span properties
+-  The modifcations improved the Model’s F1 score from 0.834 to 0.842 and also decreased the training time

 Directions to implement the code:

 - Create and activate a virtual environment.